 This article explains the different types of cloud computing services commonly referred to as software as a service (SaaS), platform as a service (PaaS), and infrastructure as a service (IaaS).
-It also provides some guidance on situations where particular flavors of cloud computing are (or are not) the best option for an organization.
+It also provides some guidance on situations where particular flavors of cloud computing are (or aren’t) the best option for an organization.

 The cloud computing stack

 Cloud computing, often described as a stack, has a broad range of services built on top of one another under the name cloud.
-The generally accepted definition of cloud computing comes from the National Institute of Standards and Technology (NIST).
+The accepted definition of cloud computing comes from the National Institute of Standards and Technology (NIST).
 The NIST definition runs to several hundred words but begins as follows:

 `Cloud computing` is a model for enabling ubiquitous, convenient, on-demand network